The following audit logs are used in Rancher to track events occuring on the local and downstream clusters:

-Before v2.6, a Rancher Admin could not trace an event from the Rancher audit logs and into the Kubernetes audit logs without knowing the mapping of the external Identity Provider username to the userId (u-xXXX) used in Rancher.
+Before v2.6, a Rancher Admin could not trace an event from the Rancher audit logs and into the Kubernetes audit logs without knowing the mapping of the external Identity Provider username to the userId (

 To know this mapping, the cluster admins needed to have access to Rancher API, UI, and the local management cluster.